Power of Directors in Company Decision Making

 The shareholders of a company, often considered the “owners”, are not expected to be involved in how the company is actually managed and run although they may have certain shareholder rights which could include the right to vote on decisions which affect the company.

 The directors of the company, known commonly as “the board of directors” or simply the “board” are responsible for the management of the company, both day to day and more broadly.
 The directors owe duties to the company in their decision making governed by statute and breaching those duties could have serious consequences for a director.
+If you are a company director, you should therefore make sure that you are always aware of what your decision making powers are and how these decisions may be impacted by those who own the business.

 The company’s articles of association, the written rules about how the company is run, provides the directors with the power of company decision making and to run the company on a day to day basis.
 The Model Articles provided by the Companies (Model Articles) Regulations 2008, give the directors the autonomy to exercise any power, other than where the articles specifically state otherwise.
 Alternatively, a company may choose to adopt bespoke articles providing even clearer instruction as to what the directors (or individual directors) can and can’t do.

-How can a director make a decision?
+How can a company director make a decision?

 The board of directors must exercise their powers collectively.
 This means that company decision making must be made jointly unless specific powers are delegated to individual directors, such as a decision required to be made about a niche area of knowledge which a particular director has experience/qualifications in.